MithishR/personalwebsite/README.md

 # Personal Website

-This is the github repository for my personal website.
+This website was developed using **JavaScript, React and NodeJS** along with **Tailwind CSS** for UI elements.

-This is still under development.
+View my website at: https://mithishr.github.io/personalwebsite/